Texas Pete hot sauce facing lawsuit because it’s made in North Carolina, not Texas

 The complaint accuses Texas Pete of concocting a “false marketing and labeling scheme specifically because it knows the state of Texas enjoys a certain mysticism and appeal in the consumer marketplace and is known for its quality cuisine, spicy food and hot sauce in particular.”

-White himself says, had he known Texas Pete wasn’t made in Texas, he wouldn’t have bought the hot sauce or would have at least paid less for it.
-And he believes he’s not the only one.
+Had he known Texas Pete wasn’t made in Texas, White says he wouldn’t have bought the hot sauce, or would not have paid as much for it.
+He believes he’s not the only one.

 “By representing that its Texas Pete brand hot sauce products are Texas products, when they are not, [T.W.
 Garner Food Co.] has cheated its way to a market-leading position in the $3 billion hot-sauce industry at the expense of law-abiding competitors and consumers nationwide who desire authentic Texas hot sauce and reasonably, but incorrectly, believe that is what they are getting when they purchase Texas Pete,” the complaint says.